Bomret/NiceTry/README.md

 result.WhenSuccess(i => _six = i);
 ```

-If the above example would have thrown an exception, this could be accessed by the `Error` property or the `WhenFailure` extension:
+If the above example would have thrown an exception, this could be accessed by the `Error` property or the `WhenFailure` applicator:

 ```csharp
 var error = result.Error;